Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-Here is an example of an effective resume letter:
+Here’s an example of an effective resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced [Your profession] I am confident that I will make a perfect fit for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced [Your profession] I am convinced that I would make a perfect fit for this role.

-Thank you for taking the time to consider my application.
-I look forward to receiving your feedback.
+I thank you for considering my application.
+I am looking forward receiving your feedback.

 Sincerely,